Equipment Kit

 NIKKOR Z MC 105mm f/2.8 VR S [Buy it: Amazon]: Dang, this lens is sharp and light.
 It’s bigger than the old f-mount version, which seems like a weird design choice, but, dang, this lens is sharp.
 It’s a big improvement and excellent lens.

 Nikon Z 70-200 f/2.8 S [Buy it: Amazon]: Killer lens!
 I love this lens.
 Tack sharp.
 Tack sharp.
 Tack Sharp.
 It’s also extremely fast.
 If you can’t get this lens to focus quickly, it isn’t the lenses fault.
+Unfortunately, mine has had to go into Nikon three times for warranty repair.

 Adapted Lenses